 The innovation was simple, if you are a customer and want to shop without being approached, you select the black basket to shop with.
 If you want assistance in making your purchase you took a red basket.
 Pretty simple system but if someone had a red basket, the employee knew they were talking to someone who truly needed their product and their help.

 This is what social media can do for your company.
 It is a tool, a system, a platform – and you and your employees are the secret sauce to solving your customer’s problems.
 Customers self-identify on social media when they are asking you a question, filing a complaint, or making themselves known.
 They are holding the red basket.

 Even if they had a negative experience, they are giving you the forum to talk it out and answer their questions versus the old alternative which was to never give your company another chance.
 Moreso, you are able to take your company – which can feel very sterile – and make it extremely unique to their situation.
 In short, you make your company and your brand feel relatable and human.
 Now, that many companies are shifting to remote work, this is more important than ever before.

 Different Channels for Different Conversations

 Not all social media platforms are built for the same conversations.
 You wouldn’t text someone you have been dating a long-time that you are breaking up – I mean you could, but dang, that’s cold.
 That is a face-to-face conversation or at minimum a video call right?

-Same is true for social platforms.
+The same is true for social platforms.
 It is important to know how you should come across on each platform and what is the best way to interact with your customers.
-I’ll cover some of the big ones, but know that there isn’t a universal list of rules in social, it is still the wild wild west, and it changes everyday.
+I’ll cover some of the big ones, but know that there isn’t a universal list of rules to social, it is still the wild wild west, and it changes every day.